Feminist digital humanities: Contributions and Impacts of Feminist Digital Humanities in The United States (U.S.)

-Without a doubt, the #MeToo movement has brought a huge impact in the U.S. It truly opened the eyes of the Americans to how severe and common sexual harassment, abuse, as well as injustice towards women are.
-Disproportionate violence against women was entering mainstream and popular discourse.
-This has brought a massive awareness in them which results in them creating more effort to prevent sexual harassment as well as assault happening in the country.
-This movement has also become a platform for victims of abuse and harassment to speak up their frustration and anger.
-It has created a ‘safe space’ or an environment where they can voice out their emotions without fear of being invalidated.
-This results in a rise in women speaking out about their experience with harassment and assault, which significantly impacted the social acceptance of such behaviors.
+Undoubtedly, the #MeToo movement brought a huge impact in the U.S. It opened the eyes of the Americans toward severe and common sexual harassment, abuse, as well as injustice towards women.
+Disproportionate violence against women started entering mainstream and popular discourse.
+This brought about a massive awareness in them which resulted in them creating more effort to prevent sexual harassment as well as assault happening in the country.
+This movement also become a platform for victims of abuse and harassment to speak up their frustration and anger. later it later has created a ‘safe space’ or an environment where they can raise their emotions without fear of being invalidated.
+This results in a rise in women speaking out about their experience with harassment and assault, which have significantly impacted the social acceptance of such behaviors.

 The #HimToo, being an extraction from the Me Too movement, was one of the hashtags that was heavily circulated on social media by the feminism digital activists in October 2018.
 The tagline, initially created in 2015 gained momentum when a mother professed her concern towards her son regarding being falsely accused of sexual misconduct when going on a date using the hashtag.
 The hashtag was not that political until further reactions on social media pioneered because of the sexual allegations that were raised during Brett Kavanaugh’s nomination in a United States court hearing.
 The hashtag was formerly handful for political allegiances during the 2016 United States presidential election to team up against Hillary Clinton in support of Tim Kaine and used by Donald Trump’s supporters against Hillary Clinton and Barack Obama with the hashtags of #LockHerUp followed by #HimToo.
 The campaign of #HimToo was repopularised with the emergence of more sexual allegations towards men.
 This in result has successfully increased the awareness and the relevance of sexual harassment towards men despite the criticism and backlash to it including men who fought for men’s rights confiscating the hashtag to circulate rape misconceptions regarding false accusations.
 The hashtag is used until this very day in an effort to amplify validation and support from the public and other female survivors towards male victims.
 It also brought attention to the false rape and sexual allegations made by women who wanted to frame men that they disliked.